maggszy/Fourier-project/README.md

  ### Here are the functionalities:
  * changing frequency,
- * denoising based on the DSP,
+ * denoising based on the PSD,
  * removing frequencies,
  * lowpass and highpass,
  * changing speed,